pelensky/pelensky/README.md

 ## Meetings
 If the outcome of a meeting can be communicated or decided in an email or Slack conversation I would prefer we didn't have the meeting.

-I am quite protective of my time, so if I a meeting is optional for me, please let me know.
+I am quite protective of my time, so I am not required to attend a meeting you've invited me to, please let me know.

 Please don't be offended if I leave a meeting if I don't feel I can add anything to it or it is not relevant to me and my work.
 That said if I am leaving a meeting and you would prefer for me to stay, please let me know, and I will be happy to stay.